Athens to Ionians Roundtrip Itinerary

 Day 4 | Paxi

-After departing the beautiful island of Corfu, on day 4 of your Ionian itinerary you will be sailing to the small yet beautiful island of Paxos.
-Paxos (Paxi) is the smallest of the six main Ionian islands.
+After departing the beautiful island of Corfu, on day 4 of your Ionian islands Greece itinerary, you will be sailing to the small yet beautiful island of Paxos.
+Paxos and Antipaxos are the smallest of the six main Ionian islands.

-One of the attractions of this island Is its size; it is so tiny (10km long and 4km wide) that you can easily walk from one side to another.
+One of the attractions of this island is its size; it is so tiny (10km long and 4km wide) that you can easily walk from one side to another.
 Along its eastern coast, just a stone’s throw away, are the smaller islands of Panagia, Agios Nikolaos, Mongonissi, and Kaltsonissi.
-During your stay on Paxos, you will find wonderful beaches and translucent waters perfect for swimming, snorkeling, and fishing.
+During your visit to Paxos, you will find beautiful beaches and translucent waters perfect for swimming, snorkeling, and fishing.

 Day 5 | Nydri, Lefkas

-Lefkas, or Lefkada as the Greeks call it, is a very popular summer resort, where this is something for everyone.
-Young visitors party all night and during the day windsurfers can find some excellent, windy spots.
-However, there are also quiet places and amazing beaches for those who just want to relax.
+Lefkas, or Lefkada as the Greeks call it, is a highly popular summer resort where there is something for everyone.
+Young visitors party all night, and windsurfers can find some excellent, windy spots during the day.
+However, there are also quiet places and fantastic beaches like Porto Katsiki for those who want to relax.

 Day 6 | Meganisi